Xerass/Simple-Expression-Converter/README.md

-# Simple Expression Converter in C
-A program that converts an arithmetic expression from one notation to another and evaluates the given expression.

 <h1 align="center">Simple Expression Converter in C</h1>

 <p align="center">A program that converts an arithmetic expression from one notation to another by transforming the expression as a binary expression tree and